 #8.
 Roxy – “Let the sea set you free.”

 Daring, confident, naturally beautiful, fun, alive: that is Roxy.

-They are your go-to apparel store if you love to embrace the world of possibilities each day has to offer.
-Made specifically for anyone seeking out adventure and new experiences.
-A surfing brand catering for women all around the world, Roxy has been inspiring women since 1991.
+They are your go-to apparel store if you love embracing the world of possibilities each day offers.
+They are made specifically for anyone seeking adventure and new experiences.
+A surfing brand catering to women all around the world, Roxy has been inspiring women since 1991.

-Roxy facilitates an active lifestyle with products that compliment it.
-The surf brand evolved later on into a global sports brand that caters to the latest in women’s trend and fashion.
+Roxy facilitates an active lifestyle with products that complement it.
+The surf brand evolved into a global sports brand that caters to the latest trends in women’s fashion.

 Official Site: www.roxy.com

 A designer, manufacturer, and retailer of boardwear, Rip Curl is one of the largest surfing companies in Australia, Europe, South America, North America, and South Africa.
 They are globally recognized as a successful member of the “Big Three” of the surf industry alongside Quiksilver and Billabong.

 Rip Curl was founded in 1969 by Doug Warbrick and Brian Singer.
 The team initially produced surfboards.
 It was in the 1970s when they decided to venture into the production of wetsuits, emphasizing transforming the diving technology into a wetsuit suitable for surfing.

 In 2019, Rip Curl celebrated 50 years in the industry.
 They marked their golden year of surfing and wanderlust.
 Their involvement in competitive surfing became evident that today, they have nine corporate licenses that make and sell Rip Curl products in countries like the USA, France, South Africa, Japan, Indonesia, Brazil, Argentina, Peru, and Chile.

 #10.
 The Critical Slide Society – “Inner Vision”